 - “[Bride] is registered at Target and Bed Bath & Beyond”

-Like we mentioned in our intro, there are instances where some additional information about the theme needs to be included in the bridal shower invitation wording.
+Like we mentioned in our intro, if you’re having a themed bridal shower, there may need to be some additional information about the theme included in the bridal shower invitation wording.

-Typically this information has to do with whether or not guests must wear a specific outfit or bring a certain type of gift to match the theme.
+Typically this information has to do with whether or not guests must follow a specific dress code (such as certain colored attire or themed accessories) or bring a certain type of gift to match the theme.

 This miscellaneous category can mean many different things.
 For example, if the bridal shower you are hosting is a surprise to the bride, you need to let guests know to keep their lips sealed and arrive on time.